 The present eastward limit of regular breeding in the Niobrara River Valley is uncertain.
 The contact zone between Western and Eastern Wood-Pewees may be moving eastward and around 1960 was thought to lie between the Pine Ridge and Valentine (Short 1961).
 A Jun 1988 Sheridan Co report was of the two “singing side by side” (Grzybowski 1988); a nest was observed at Smith Lake WMA, Sheridan Co, in 2001 (Mollhoff 2004) and nest-building was observed there 8 Jun 2006 (Mollhoff 2006); this WMA is located on a tributary of the Niobrara River.
 Songs with the “song pattern of Eastern Wood-Pewee and tone quality of Western Wood-Pewee” were “documented” in Cherry Co 21 May 1989 (Grzybowski 1989).
 There have been reports from Valentine, Cherry Co since around 1990, and reports are increasing in the area drained by tributaries of the Niobrara River southwest of Valentine.
 Breeding was confirmed at Valentine NWR 12 Jul 2006, several were 10-20 miles southwest of Valentine Jun-Jul 2008, and one was at Snake River Falls 13 Jun 2002.

 Earliest reports for Keya Paha Co and Brown Co are 7 Jun 1985 and 22 Jun 2003 respectively.
 More recently, singing birds were noted in Keya Paha and Brown Cos 19 Jun 2012 at locations where Eastern Wood-Pewees were also present.
 In 2016 a Western Wood-Pewee singing at Holt Creek WMA, Keya Paha Co 24 Jul responded to a Western Wood-Pewee call playback but not to an Eastern Wood-Pewee call playback; a nearby Eastern Wood-Pewee did indeed respond.
 At the Niobrara Valley Preserve, Brown and Keya Paha Cos, 1-2 were found 11 Jun 2015 and 19 Jun 2015, and three were heard 6-9 Jun 2017, one singing along with an Eastern Wood-Pewee.
-Numbers continued to increase in 2018 in the Niobrara Valley Preserve, where there were numerous reports 3 Jun- 1 Jul, including four on 29 Jun.
+Numbers continued to increase in 2018 in the Niobrara Valley Preserve, where there were numerous reports 3 Jun- 1 Jul, including four on 29 Jun and one on 15 Sep.
 A singing bird was northwest of Niobrara, Knox Co 21 Jun 2003, but on the South Dakota side of the Missouri River.

 In the western Sandhills, Western Wood-Pewees had been present in summer around 1980 at Crescent Lake NWR (Roger Sharpe, personal communication), but there have been no reports since 7 May 1995 and 5 Jun 1999.
 Summer reports are few but increasing in the western Loup Drainage; at NNF Bessey, Thomas Co, a territorial male was present 28 May 1980, one was found 4 Jun 1993 Thomas Co (Bray 1994), one on 12 Jun 2010, and two on 16 Jun 2015.
 Elsewhere in the western Loup Drainage reports of single birds are 4 Jun 1986 Grant Co, 31 May-7 Jun 1982 McPherson Co, and 8 Jun 2008 and 27 Jun 1956 Logan Co.